mhmhatta/University-finder/README.md

 It uses the DBPedia knowledge base, MariaDB database, RDF file, Google Map's API, and ImgBB to retrieve and display information about universities, such as their name, location, ranking, and courses offered.

-Getting Started
-To install and run this project, you will need the following:

-You can follow these steps to get started:

-Clone the repository to your local machine.
-Create a virtual environment and activate it.
-Install the requirements by running the following command: pip install -r requirements.txt

-Create a `.env` file and add the following environment variables:
-DB_HOST=localhost
-DB_PORT=3306
-DB_NAME=university_finder
-DB_USER=root
-DB_PASSWORD=

 The project will be available at http://localhost:8000.

 Usage